Zitkala-Ša: Death and legacy

-Zitkala-Ša died on January 26, 1938, in Washington, D.C., at the age of sixty-one.
+Zitkala-Ša died on January 26, 1938, in Washington, D.C., at the age of 61.
 She is buried as Gertrude Simmons Bonnin in Arlington National Cemetery with her husband Raymond.
-In the late 20th century, the University of Nebraska reissued many of her writings on Native American culture.
+In the late 20th century, the University of Nebraska–Lincoln reissued many of her writings on Native American culture.
+Zitkala-Ša's legacy lives on as one of the most influential Native American activists of the 20th century.
+She left an influential theory of Indian resistance and a crucial model for reform.
+Through her activism, Zitkala-Ša was able to make crucial changes to education, health care, and legal standing for Native American people and the preservation of Indian culture.

 She has been recognized by the naming of a Venusian crater "Bonnin" in her honor.
 In 1997 she was designated a Women's History Month Honoree by the National Women's History Project.
 Zitkala-Ša lived part of her life in the Lyon Park neighborhood of Arlington County, Virginia, near Washington, DC.
 In 2020, a park in that neighborhood that had previously been named for Henry Clay was renamed in her honor.

 In 2018, Melodia Women's Choir of New York City performed the world premiere of a commissioned work based on the story of Zitkala-Ša, Red Bird by Cevanne Horrocks-Hopayian.
+In 2022 an opera based on her life and work was released: Mináǧi kiŋ dowáŋ: A Zitkála-Šá Opera.
+It is the first opera to use Dakota language.

 Chris Pappan illustrated a Google Doodle that incorporated ledger art for use in the United States on February 22, 2021, to celebrate her 145th birthday.

-Zitkala-Ša's legacy lives on as one of the most influential Native American activists of the 20th century.
-She left an influential theory of Indian resistance and a crucial model for reform.
-Through her activism, Zitkala-Ša was able to make crucial changes to education, health care, and legal standing for Native American people and the preservation of Indian culture.

-Zitkala-Ša will be an honoree on an American Women quarter in 2024.
+Zitkala-Ša is featured on a 2024 American Women quarter.
+In 2024, the United States Mint and the National Women's History Museum hosted an event honoring her memory and celebrating the release of the American Women quarter depicting her.